-Laser refractive eye surgery involves reshaping the cornea in order to correct a refractive error (where the eye is abnormally shaped and can’t focus light directly on the retina at the back of the eye, resulting in out-of-focus, blurry vision.
+Laser refractive eye surgery is a form of vision correction and involves reshaping the cornea to correct a refractive error.
+This occurs when the eye is abnormally shaped and can’t focus light directly on the retina at the back of the eye, resulting in out-of-focus, blurry vision.
 Examples of refractive error include short-sightedness (myopia), long-sightedness (hyperopia), age-related long-sightedness (presbyopia) and astigmatism.
-It is common for astigmatism to occur together with short- and long-sightedness.
+Astigmatism commonly occurs together with short- or long-sightedness.

 Today’s procedures are all bladeless, instead using a cool-temperature laser, and laser eye surgery is becoming a more popular choice for vision correction.
 Prescription glasses and/or prescription contact lenses are other options to correct refractive errors.